svickars/baseball/web_app/README.md

-# Baseball Scorecard Viewer - Next.js
+# Caught Looking - Next.js

 A modern React/Next.js web application for viewing baseball scorecards with live updates, built with TypeScript and Tailwind CSS.